galahad1/githubAnalytic-agent/README.md

-# TWEB :: GitHub Analytics :: Organisation
+# TWEB :: GitHub Analytics :: Organization
 Authors: Tano Iannetta & Loan Lassalle
 ***

 ## Architecture
-The GitHub analytics projects is base on a client and a agent side.
+The GitHub analytics projects is based on a client and a agent side.

 ### Client
 The client side of the project is hosted directly on github via GitHub Pages.
 You can consult the [website](https://lassalleloan.github.io/githubAnalytic-static/ "GitHub Analytics Static").